npersonn/integrate-polarsteps/README.txt

 * Nothing here yet.

 == Changelog ==

+= 0.3.1 =
+* Fixing issue of incomplete data-sets from API.
+Added Update-Query for missing location names

 = 0.3.0 =
 * Updated Settings.
 Instead of a UserId, only the username is now needed